AliNikoo73/Automated-Medical-Image-Classification/README.md

 ## Features

 - **Data Augmentation**: Applied techniques like rescaling, rotation, and zooming.
-- **Transfer Learning**: Used pretrained CNN architectures for fine-tuning.
+- **Transfer Learning**: Used pre-trained CNN architectures for fine-tuning.
 - **Grad-CAM**: Visualizes areas the model focuses on for predictions.
 - **Evaluation**: Provides training, validation, and test metrics.